 In addition, and in line with our commitment to act with integrity in all our business dealings, we also operate the following policies and codes which have relevancy to the Modern Slavery Act.
 Together these provide a policy framework that addresses the principal provisions within the Act.

-• Retail Merchandiser Code of Conduct.
-The Code of Conduct and Global Sourcing Principles establish the standards for commercial suppliers working for Merlin.
-As business relationships develop, we expect suppliers to comply with internationally recognised codes of practice on Human Rights, employment practices and working conditions.
+· Retail Merchandise Code of Conduct.
+The Code of Conduct and Global Sourcing Principles establish the standards for commercial retail suppliers working for Merlin.
+We expect suppliers to comply with internationally recognised codes of practice on Human Rights, employment practices and working conditions.
 These documents specifically require suppliers to achieve and maintain standards in relation to the following:

 Our supply chains include local, national and international partners and the Company will not knowingly do business with parties who violate applicable laws and regulations, including local, environmental and employment laws.

-Suppliers are required to sign as a condition of doing business, Merlin Entertainments’ standard conditions of purchase for goods and services which contain our Ethical Dealing Principles.
+Unless a higher standard is applied, suppliers are required to agree, as a condition of doing business with Merlin, that Merlin’s standard conditions of purchase for goods and services (which contain our Ethical Dealing Principles) will apply.
 Our Ethical Dealing Principles require suppliers to be compliant with international conventions in relation to forced labour; freedom of association; right to organise and collective bargaining; equal remuneration; abolition of forced labour; discrimination; minimum age and child labour; the European Convention on Human Rights and European Money Laundering Convention.
-When signing our standard terms and conditions for commercial activity, suppliers also agree to adhere to the Retail Merchandise Code of Conduct.

 The Company has several systems in place to identify and assess potential risks in our supply chain, mitigate these risks and protect whistle-blowers.
 These include:

-All staff involved in the procurement of goods and services understand the detail of our Merlin Ethical Dealing Principles, which form part of our contractual terms and conditions of supply, in addition to the policies and procedures that underpin monitoring and compliance.
-Merlin’s induction programme is tailored to incorporate the Employee Code of Conduct and the relevant policies relating to specific roles.
+All staff involved in the procurement of goods and services understand the detail of our Merlin Ethical Dealing Principles, which form part of our contractual terms and conditions of supply.
+In addition to the policies and procedures that underpin monitoring and compliance Merlin also operates an induction programme tailored to incorporate the Employee Code of Conduct and the relevant policies relating to specific roles.